akparmar004/tinyC/README.md

 # Jarvis : C Compiler implementation

-A C Compiler implementation followed by git repo "https://github.com/DoctorWkt/acwj"
+A C Compiler implementation followed by one book which is "Modern Compiler implementation in C"